QualInsight/qualinsight-plugins-sonarqube-smell/README.md

 #### Maven dependency addition

-In order to be able to use the WTF annotation, the following dependency must be added to your pom.xml file :
+In order to be able to use the `@WTF` annotation, the following dependency must be added to your pom.xml file :

 ```
 <dependency>